Jews and Christmas: Chinese food

 A widespread Christmas tradition among Jewish Americans consists of eating Chinese cuisine.
 The practice began as far back as the 19th century; the proximity of Jewish and Chinese American communities in Manhattan's Lower East Side helped start the tradition.
 The earliest documented instance of Jewish people dining in Chinese restaurants dates to 1899, when the American Jewish Journal criticized Jews for eating in Chinese restaurants in violation of rabbinical kosher regulations.

 Today, the tradition has spread from New York to Jewish people across America.
 One Chinatown restaurant in Chicago reported in 2004 that their number of reservations more than tripled from thirty on a normal night to nearly a hundred on Christmas—half of them Jewish.
 Another quipped that the year before, "I think we had the entire Jewish community here", with their 350-seat restaurant being completely booked on December 25.

 The tradition has been the subject of many comedic routines, including "Borscht Belt" comedians such as Jackie Mason and Buddy Hackett.
 During Supreme Court confirmation hearings for Elena Kagan, South Carolina Senator Lindsey Graham asked the judge during a rather tense exchange where she was on Christmas Day.
 Kagan replied, "You know, like all Jews, I was probably at a Chinese restaurant," causing the room to break into laughter.
 The Atlantic credited the televised exchange as the moment where the tradition transformed "from kitsch into codified custom".

 Many reasons for the tradition have been offered, including the fact that Chinese restaurants generally remain open on Christmas Day and that Chinese food rarely mixes meat and dairy, the latter of which is prohibited under kosher law.
-More broadly, the tradition symbolizes to many Jewish people a rejection of historical Christmas traditions and a feeling of commonality with those who are excluded from those traditions—neither Jewish nor Chinese people are intended to celebrate Christmas, and this tradition unites them in their "otherness" concerning the holiday.
+More broadly, the tradition symbolizes to many Jewish people a rejection of historical Christmas observances and a feeling of commonality with other minority cultures who do not participate in those observances, and this tradition unites them in their "otherness" concerning the holiday.